Bogdanovich77/mindcraft/README.md

 - [Minecraft Java Edition](https://www.minecraft.net/en-us/store/minecraft-java-bedrock-edition-pc) (up to v1.21.6, recommend v1.21.6)
 - [Node.js Installed](https://nodejs.org/) (Node v18 or v20 LTS recommended.
 Node v24+ may cause issues with native dependencies)
 - At least one API key from a supported API provider.
 See [supported APIs](#model-customization).
-OpenAI is the default.
+OpenAI is default.

 > [!Important]
 > If installing node on windows, ensure you check `Automatically install the necessary tools`